k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

 *NOTE*: It's important that you consider that this may impact some functionality of getting traffic to route over the cluster-wide default network.

-For example, we have a this configuration for macvlan:
+For example, we have a configuration for macvlan:

 ```
 cat <<EOF | kubectl create -f -